jdrichards-pursuit/week-9.1-web-scraping-and-sentiment-analysis/lesson.md

 The `-r` flag is used to read the requirements from the `requirements.txt` file and install the libraries.

+## 4. Before coding

+For any web scraping project, the second thing you should do is take a look at the website you will be scraping.
+This will give you a good idea of what you are dealing with and what you need to scrape.
+(The first thing you should do is read the [Terms of Service](https://quotes.toscrape.com/robots.txt) of the website to make sure you are allowed to scrape it.)

+ If you go to [quotes.toscrape.com](https://quotes.toscrape.com) in your browser, you will see a list of quotes.
+Now open your browser's developer tools by pressing `Cmd+Option+I` (Mac).

+Take a look at the elements that make up the page.
+We are interested in the quotes and the authors.

+In the **Elements** tab, look for the elements that contain the quotes and the authors in the **HTML** section.

+### Questions to answer

+- What are the tags of the elements that contain the quotes?
+- What are the classes of the elements that contain the quotes?
+- What are the tags of the elements that contain the authors?
+- What are the classes of the elements that contain the authors?
+- Are the quotes nested inside other elements?
+If so, what are the tags and classes of those elements?

+Keep these tags in mind as we will be using them to scrape the data.

-### 4. Importing Required Libraries
+### 5. Importing Required Libraries

 **Note:** All of the code for this lesson will be copied and pasted by you into the `main.py` file.

-Now that you have your API key, you've installed the required libraries and have activated your virtual environment, you can import the required libraries in your `main.py` file.
+Now that you have your API key, you've installed the required libraries and have activated your virtual environment, you can import the required libraries into your `main.py` file.

 ```python
 import os